GridTools/cpp_bindgen/README.md

 - The library doesn't work with NVCC <= 9.2 using Clang as host compiler, if c++14 is enabled, due to a bug in NVCC.

+### Continuous integration

+We use Jenkins to test this library.
+To test your PR use
+- `launch jenkins` to execute the tests which are part of this repository.
+- `launch gridtools` to run the changes against the GridTools integration tests from the GridTools/gridtools repository.

 ### Contributing

 Contributions to the GridTools framework are welcome.
 Please open an issue for any bugs that you encounter or provide a fix or enhancement as a PR.
 External contributions to GridTools require us a signed copy of a copyright release form to ETH Zurich.
 We will contact you on the PR.